Hjdskes/gvolicon/README.md

 Installation
 ------------

-The dependencies required to build and run GvolIcon are GTK3 and Alsa.
+The dependencies required to build and run Gvolicon are GTK3 and alsa.

-Once these dependencies are installed, just run the following commands to build and install GvolIcon:
+Once these dependencies are installed, just run the following commands to build and install Gvolicon:

     $ make
     # make clean install